-To enrol students are required to have taken COMP23420 (Software Engineering) or a demonstrable equivalent.
+To enrol students are required to have taken COMP23311 (Software Engineering 1) and COMP23412 (Software Engineering 2) or a demonstrable equivalent.

 The aim of the unit is to give the student: tools, techniques, and the mindset necessary to competently approach their first user testing and user experience job.
 The unit is designed from a practical perspective and will enable the student to take up a junior role in a user experience department, or usability company, and provide them with the overview knowledge to communicate with others and make sensible suggestions regarding UX work.
 The unit is not intended to be a comprehensive treaties of the subject - indeed this could not be accomplished in such a short space of time - however, it will provide the basis for the students future study within the domain.